Exochos/Postgres-PGADMIN-Docker-stack/README.md

 - The PgAdmin web interface is accessible at `http://localhost:420`
 - The Node.js Express server is accessible at `http://localhost:3000/api`

-# License

-This project is open source and available under the [MIT License](LICENSE).

 ```

 ```